-If you are using Proxmox Virtual Environment Solution (PVE), then you may be taking VM backups to local storage, and you may also be using PVE Cluster for the High Availability of your critical VMs.
-All these services provide redundancy, data retention, and data security but still, your data is always at risk of disasters such as fire, short-circuiting, storage failure, hardware theft, and hacking, etc, So to avoid such disasters it would be a wise approach to backup your critical VMs to a remote Proxmox Backup Server (PBS) facility.
+If you are using Proxmox Virtual Environment Solution (PVE), then you may be taking VM backups to local storage, and you may also be using PVE Cluster for the High Availability of your critical VMs, all these services, provide redundancy, data retention, and data security but still, your data is always at risk of disasters such as fire, floods, storms, short-circuiting, storage failure, hardware theft, and hacking, etc, so to avoid such disasters, you may like to backup your critical VMs to a remote backup facility (Proxmox Backup Server PBS).

 In certain circumstances, backing up your critical VMs to the cloud rather than a self-managed remote location is a reasonable approach as it is cost-effective and easy to manage, the only caveat with cloud backup is that you need a high internet bandwidth up/down, low latency from the cloud location, and also the VM size matters, the bigger the VM size the more bandwidth and time it takes for the first time upload to a cloud facility but afterward, just the dirty bits(snapshot) of the data are transferred, and the same factors also matter while restoring the VM backup.

-So to start, just decide on a self-managed offsite location or a cloud location depending on your internet bandwidth and offsite infrastructure and then install a proxmox backup server and configure it as mentioned in this guide: how-to-install-proxmox-offsite-backup-server-on-aws.
+So to start, just decide on a self-managed offsite location or a cloud location depending on your internet bandwidth and offsite infrastructure, and then install and configure proxmox backup server as mentioned in this guide: how-to-install-proxmox-offsite-backup-server-on-aws.

-For this tutorial, I am following the above-mentioned guide for installing and configuring a proxmox backup server on AWS EC2 Instance.
+For this tutorial, I am following the above-mentioned guide for installing and configuring a Proxmox backup server on AWS EC2 Instance.
 If you are also choosing a cloud location then I will suggest choosing the nearest location, and specs as per the number of backup jobs, here is more information on specs.

 Assuming that you are done with making an offsite backup server by following my recommended tutorial, let us now connect remote Proxmox Backup Server (PBS) to our Proxmox VE Server.

-- Add our remote PBS as storage to Proxmox VE and then backup our VMs directly on this storage (Only for VMs which are in the Off State).
+- Add your remote backup server storage to Proxmox VE and then backup your VMs directly on this storage (Only for VMs which are in the Off State).

-Add remote Proxmox backup server storage to Proxmox VE
+Add remote backup server storage to Proxmox VE